FDSN/StationXML/docs/level-station.rst

       Station :raw-html:`&rarr;`:raw-latex:`$\rightarrow$` SelectedNumberChannels

-   .. admonition:: Warning
+   .. admonition:: Warning, Future Change

-      This field is likely to be deprecated in future versions of StationXML.
+      <SelectedNumberChannels>: This element is likely to be removed.

    .. container:: type